 Since the ship is upside down, they can’t access the stairs easily, so Brock uses Onix….Take that in, Onix…..to make a makeshift staircase in the stairwell above them.

 While I will give them the proper dues for yet again using a Pokemon to solve a problem, +1, Onix….the giant snake made of boulders, weighs 463 lbs….How the hell did Brock release this thing without even having the ship shake a little bit if 100lbs of extra weight can turn the ship into a see-saw?

 Also, I think his proportions are horribly misrepresented here.
 Onix seems a lot smaller in this shot than he actually is.

 – Using Charmander to solve the problem of loss of light in the stairwell. +1

 Although you’d think that a bunch of people who travel the world and always camp out would have flashlights and lanterns.
 You can’t argue that they may have gotten wet as none of them have been in the water yet outside of Team Rocket.

 – Why would the hull be the thinnest in the engine room?
 That’s not a complaint, I’m just curious as to why that would be.
 Wouldn’t that be a really dangerous design flaw or does that hold some function?

 – Ash asks Pikachu to shock him to help him think.
-This is the second instance of this happening that I’ve noted in the series (technically the first since the other one in way down the line in Johto) and I just don’t get it.
+This is the second instance of this happening (technically the first since the other one is way down the line in Johto) and I just don’t get it.
 Has anyone really ever felt like they got better ideas or concentrated better after getting electrocuted?
 It really just seems like they needed something for Pikachu to do since his abilities are zero help here.

 – I really like the moment where James freaks out and Jessie convinces him to go across the fire together.
 That was legitimately sweet and a layer of characterization that is very much welcome for them.